nuserrano-CCNA/nuserrano-CCNA/README.md

 🔹 I’m developing NOC-relevant skills: troubleshooting, observability, and operational awareness

-Currently pursuing my B.S. in Computer Information Technology at California State University, Northridge.
+Currently pursuing a B.S. in Computer Information Technology at California State University, Northridge; hold an A.S. in Computer Science.